Gravitate-Health/Health-and-Wellbeing/healthandwellbeing/README.md

 Introduction
 ------------
-This repository contains the configuration and deployment files needed for the interface of the "G-Lens: Health And Wellbeing" module.
+This repository contains the configuration and deployment files needed for the File Storage System of the "G-Lens: Health And Wellbeing" module.
-This module handles medication information models, following the HL7-FHIR interoperability standard.

-This application is generated using LoopBack 4 CLI with the initial project layout.
+This application is generated using Express, Multer and GridFS.

 This readme will help the reader to deploy the system, but also to understand the configuration and be able to edit/expand it.